emresevilgen/CS102Labs/README.md

 # CS102Labs
-The Lab Codes of the CS 102 - Algorithms and Programming II
+The Lab Codes of The CS 102 - Algorithms and Programming II